-When the sample size $N$ is large, it is typically infeasible to calculate warning accuracy by hand as in Section~\ref{subsec: introducing the warning accuracy}.
-A general strategy for tackling a computationally extensive problem involving integers such as calculating warning accuracy (\ref{eqn: warning accuracy}) is to appropriately formulate the problem into an integer programming problem and apply a state-of-the-art optimization solver to solve it.
-We first consider testing Fisher's sharp null $H_{0, \text{sharp}}$ with the routinely used Mantel-Haenszel test, which reduces to Fisher's exact test when $I=1$.
-If $H_{0, \text{sharp}}$ was rejected by the Mantel Haenszel test at level $\alpha$, i.e., if $\frac{\{T_{\text{M-H}}-E(T_{\text{M-H}})\}^{2}}{\text{Var}(T_{\text{M-H}})}>\chi^{2}_{1, 1-\alpha}$, by Definition~\ref{def: warning accuracy}, the warning accuracy $\mathcal{WA}$ is the optimal value of the following integer quadratically constrained linear programming problem:
+When the sample size $N$ is large, it is typically infeasible to calculate warning accuracy by hand as in Section~\ref{sec: introducing warning accuracy}.
+A general strategy for tackling a computationally extensive problem involving integers, such as calculating warning accuracy (\ref{eqn: warning accuracy}), is to appropriately formulate the problem into an integer program and apply a state-of-the-art optimization solver.
+To illustrate the general idea, we first consider testing $H_{0}^{\text{sharp}}$ with binary outcomes using the routinely used Mantel-Haenszel test, which reduces to Fisher's exact test when $I=1$ and McNemar's test when $n_{i}=2$ for all $i$.
+If $H_{0}^{\text{sharp}}$ was rejected by the Mantel Haenszel test based on $\mathbf{Y}^{*}$, i.e., if $\frac{[T_{\text{M-H}}(\mathbf{Z}, \mathbf{Y}^{*})-E\{T_{\text{M-H}}(\mathbf{Z}, \mathbf{Y}^{*})\} ]^{2}}{\text{Var}\{T_{\text{M-H}}(\mathbf{Z}, \mathbf{Y}^{*})\} }>\chi^{2}_{1, 1-\alpha}$, by Definition~\ref{def: warning accuracy}, the warning accuracy is the optimal value of the following integer quadratically constrained linear program (IQCLP):